Gpsnm/5DayWeatherForcastDashboard/README.md

-# 5DayWeatherForcastDashboard
+# 5DayWeatherForecastDashboard

 ## introduction
  In last week's lesson we  learned about third party apis.
-In this week's assignment we were challenged with taking two apis and creating a weather dashboard which produces a 5 day forecast.
+In this week's assignment we were challenged with taking two apis to produce a weather dashboard which produces a 5 day forecast.

 The first api I implemented is called geocoding api which takes a city name and provides the longitude and latitude coordinates.
 With this information, I could make a call to Openweather api, passing the coordinates to return the weather for that area.The additional features we were asked to implement included saving previous searches to local storage.
 ## Technologies